yipnyap/faxp/CONTRIBUTING.md

 # Contributing
 ### Code of Conduct
 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [Yipnyap](https://yipnyap.com/contact).
+Please report unacceptable behavior to [Rek](rek@yipnyap.me).

 ### Pull Requests
 Pull requests are welcome!
 Please ensure that your code is formatted using Prettier, and that your code is linted